emtee40/libwdi-wiki/Compiling and debugging libwdi or Zadig.md

 ========== Build: 10 succeeded, 0 failed, 0 up-to-date, 1 skipped ==========
 ```

-If you don't get any `failed` projects then congratulations: you have just successfully built libwdi and Zadig!
+If you don't get any `failed` projects then __congratulations__: you have just rebuilt libwdi and Zadig from the latest sources!

 ### Debugging